 President's MessageOntario Agri Business Association

-OABA has a long history of representing the interest of our diverse membership who are operating in the crop inputs, grain elevator and feed sectors.
-This past year was no exception with our Board and Section Committees proactively addressing various strategic priorities and issues.
+OABA has a long history of representing the diverse interests of our membership operating in the crop inputs, grain elevator and feed sectors.
+This past year was no exception with our Board and Section Committees proactively addressing key strategic priorities, and promptly responding to sector concerns and issues as they arise.

 Respectfully,